-Not a lot of people know that there’s so much more to the city’s urbanised center because 2/3 of Hong Kong is actually made up of the countryside, countless small mountains and several islands.
+Not a lot of people know that there’s so much more to the city’s urbanized center because 2/3 of Hong Kong is actually made up of the countryside, countless small mountains, and several islands.
 As such, hiking is a must that you should do on your list of things to do in Hong Kong!

 Lion Peak Hill is one of the most popular hikes and this website even sums up all of the trails in the country (labeled accordingly with difficulty, time, etc.).
 But if you want something that’s out of the bustling area, head on over to the famed Dragon’s Back.